Why I don't do attended mastering sessions

 I used to do attended mastering since I could remember, but I never really feeled comfortable doing that.
 I also noticed that with an attended session the end result was pretty much always less then when people did not attend the session.
 Even before this whole covid19 thing I decided to stop doing attended mastering-sessions, I will explain why.

 I sometimes get the question 'what color does my music have'.
-It doesn't work that way, it's not like I hear certain music in blue, green or whatever.
+It doesn't really work that way, it's not like I hear certain music in blue, green or whatever.
 It's an overall, really hard to explain, experience.
-I even noticed that when I pay attention to it, the feeling is mostly gone.
+I even noticed that when I pay attention to it, the experience is mostly gone.

 For albums it’s sometimes a good idea to come to the studio, but mostly for final (technical) tweaks, listen to the final masters together or for making the sequence/transistions of the album.
 But being part of the mastering session itself?
 I'm sorry, I will not do that anymore.
 I hope it makes sense now.